rainbowdashlabs/sql-java/docs/en/03/query_planer/postgres.md

 Execution Time: 0.022 ms
 ```

 You see a lot of familiar stuff here which you already saw in the `EXPLAIN` output earlier.
-But now we also get the
+But now we also get the actual data.
-actual data.
 What you can see is that the result of expected and actual rows is quite different.
-You can also see
-that our filter removed 9 rows from our result set which did not match the filter
+You can also see that our filter removed 9 rows from our result set which did not match the filter.

 Additionally, you get the actual planning and execution time of the query itself.